Research

 Chemometrics can be used for many purposes, including sample selection, signal processing, sample clustering, prediction of results….
 In short, chemometrics can be used to transform chemical data with the aim to extract or generate knowledge, and most applications can be found in analytical chemistry, environmental and biomedical fields.

-Over the years, I have developed several chemometric methods and designed several chemometric workflows to improve the interpretation of omics data.
+Over the years, I have developed several chemometric methods and designed several computational workflows to improve the interpretation of omics data.

 Among the methods I have developed, I can highlight:

-The R.ComDim package, which contains the functions to be able to use the ComDim method.
+• The R.ComDim package, which contains the functions to be able to use the ComDim method.
 ComDim is a chemometric method for analyzing multi-sets.
 The solution obtained with ComDim maximizes the common variance among all the sets.
 In addition, one of the advantages of using ComDim lies in the fact that the matrices resulting from this decomposition are not only informative for each set, but also reveal how the different sets are related to each other.
 The ComDim method was initially coded in Matlab by the Chimiométrie group.
-In the R.ComDim package, matrix operations were programmed by taking advantage of the R data.table package to reduce computation times.
-In addition, additional functions were added to facilitate the construction of multiple sets and to generate graphs to aid in the interpretation of the data.
+In the R.ComDim package, additional functions were added to facilitate the construction of multiple sets and to generate graphs to aid in the interpretation of the data from a multi-omics perspective.
 The R.ComDim package can be downloaded from the project’s GitHub page.

 For more details about my research, check my publications.